Skip advert

 Advertisement - Article continues below

-Avoid night time images, rain, and if possible find a location that has a clear background so the vehicle is the focus point.
-The local park or even the far end of a supermarket car park with a plain wall or some bushes in the background will work just fine.
-It is also safer, the last thing you want to do is give your location away to a local thief that may recognise your street or area, especially if the car is particularly rare or sporty.
+If you don’t have the space outside your home, take your car to the local park or even the far end of a supermarket car park with a plain wall or some bushes in the background – this will make it easier to photograph.
+It is also safer, as the last thing you want to do is give your location away to a local thief that may recognise your street or area, especially if the car is particularly rare or sporty.

 If you are still deciding between eBay motors and another way of selling then check out our guide on the best way to sell your car.